128technology/docs/docs/config_RBAC.md

 	![Name the Role](/img/config_RBAC_AMRstep3.png)

-6. Assign the capabilities for each role.
+6. Assign the capabilities for each Access Management Role.
 In the Capabilities panel, click ADD and select the capability from the drop down.
 For example, user roles may only have read access to the resource, where an admin might have read and write access.
 Options are config-read, config-write, provisioning.

 	![Assign to a Group](/img/config_RBAC_AMRstep5.png)

-7. Assign the Access Management Role to a Resource Group or groups.
+7. Assign a Resource Group or groups to an Access Management Role.
 In the Resource Groups panel, click ADD and select the Resource Group from the drop down.

 	![Resource Group](/img/config_RBAC_ARGSstep7.png)

-8. Select the specific resources accessible by the Access Management Role.
+8. In some cases you may choose to make specific resources accessible to an Access Management Role.
+This is an optional setting.
 In the Resources panel, click ADD and select resources from the drop down.

 	![Assign Role to Resources](/img/config_RBAC_AMRstep6.png)